zeroknowledgediscovery/zedwiki/project/universal risk.md

 ##  Risk Calculation Approach

-+ We hypothesize that the seasonal flu epidemic encodes patterns that drive COVID epidemiology
-+ We collect countywise infection count data over a period of 9 years from 2003 to 2013 flu season in US
++ We hypothesize that the seasonal flu epidemic encodes patterns that drive COVID epidemiology and collect countywise infection count data over a period of 9 years from 2003 to 2013 flu season in US
-+ We use a novel approach to quantifying simialrity between categorical time series samples to identify natural clustering of the counties
++ We use a novel approach to quantifying similarity between categorical time series samples to identify natural clustering of the counties, according to the sequential count variations
-+ Using insight from our previous work we determine the cluster which correspond to epidemic initiation on average.
++ Using insight from our previous work (https://elifesciences.org/articles/30756), we determine the cluster which correspond to epidemic initiation on average.
 This is teh cluster which included coastal high population  counties, and have the right conjunction of factors that trigger the seasonal epidemic
 + Using the infection count variations in these "high initial risk" counties (lets denote this set as the Ground Zero Set \\\(G_0\\\) )
 + Using our prior work on inferreing finite state probabilistic automata (PFSA) models of a class of stochastic processes, we infer a model \\\(\mathcal{G}_0 \\\) from the set of quantized count variatoions \\\( G_0\\\).
 + Finally we use sequence likelihood divergence to quantify teh deviation of the count variation in each county from this model, thus hgiving us a static measure of universal initiation risk in each county (denote this as \\\(\mathbf{u}_0\\\))